SalmanAjani/Gymist/README.md

 <h1>Gymist</h1>

 <h2>Description</h2>
-<p>Gymist is your goto website for a fitness app.
+<p>Transform yourself today with Gymist - where fitness meets inspiration.
+Gymist is your goto website for a fitness app.
 Each section highlights all the features and services offered by you.</p>

 <h2>Tech Stack</h2>
 <ul>